Ortisei, italy

 After WWI, parts of Austria and their German-speaking inhabitants came under control of Italy.
 Although towns and mountains were then given Italian names, the original German/Austrian names are still recognized.
 Ortisei, for example, is known as St. Ulrich to German speakers, and is located in Italy’s South Tyrol province (Sudtirol in German and Alto Adige in Italian).

-An Awesome Meadow Known by Three Names
+An Awesome Alpine Meadow Known by Three Names

 Our Experience